 * Scholarly.
 Rich index content enables students to track down in-depth information on films.
 All fields are fully searchable by keyword and allow users to search for films by 11 different fields.
 Most fields also allow you to select from an extensive list.
 For the Cast and Crew field, you may select from 11 different types of jobs.
 Records also include references to content in periodicals to allow students to extend their research.

 The American Film Institute Catalog by ProQuest is a national filmography documenting the history of American cinema.
-Cataloguing currently covers the years 1893-1974 comprehensively, with additional records covering selected major films from 1975 onwards.
+Cataloguing currently covers the years 1893-1993 comprehensively, with additional records covering selected major films from 1994 to 2015.
 Drawing on the expertise of specialist staff at the AFI, it is a key resource for any educational institution, library, or film organization that is involved with the research, study, and teaching of film.

 Since the initiation of the project in 1968, the mandate of the AFI Catalog has been to catalog every American motion picture either produced in the United States or sponsored and financed by American companies as an aid to the preservation of the American national film heritage.
 In accordance with the international film archival body La Fédération Internationale des Archives du Film (FIAF), AFI Catalog includes only those films that are 40 minutes or longer in duration, or four reels or longer in length.
-To date, the catalog has comprehensive coverage of feature films of this length from 1911-1974; in addition, over 17,000 short films (those less than 40 minutes or four reels) have also been included from the first era of filmmaking, 1893–1910.
+To date, the catalog has comprehensive coverage of feature films of this length from 1911-1993, with full or short records for films from 1994 to 2015; in addition, over 17,000 short films (those less than 40 minutes or four reels) have also been included from the first era of filmmaking, 1893–1910.

 In support of its basic mandate, it has been the goal of the AFI Catalog staff to codify the available documentation, present it in an accurate, decade-by-decade arrangement, and provide the scholarly and archival communities as well as the general population with a significant historical and cultural document that delineates America’s film history.